 Requiem for Aleppo is a new music and dance performance, created as an expression of solidarity for the people of Syria.
-We premiered at Sadler's Well on Sunday 23 April and are performing at The Edinburgh Festival Fringe on Wednesday 16th August, 2017.
+We premiered at Sadler's Well on Sunday 23 April and have since performed at The Edinburgh Festival Fringe on Wednesday 16th August, 2017.

 Syria Relief, Uk Registered Charity, with direct operations in Syria, will be in charge of coordinating the implementation and monitoring of the project: Aleppo's human tragedy is not over and ten thousands of people that escaped miserable conditions inside the city need help and support to restart their life and rebuild their future.

 Please do your part and donate generously to give back hope to thousands of civilians from Aleppo that have been suffering for 6 years as innocent victims of meaningless atrocities.